KhongKevin/sentiment-web-app/README.md

 This project will be a web application that houses a sentiment analysis machine learning model.
 Given on a word, it will scrape data off of social media sites such as reddit twitter, etc. and give a sentiment analysis on whether the given word has a positive or negative outlook with a corresponding percentage in the checked social media sites.

+The Machine Learning Model will be operated off of a Flask Backend with Python and will be implemented with a RESTful API.
+The specific model is TBD with a pretrained model as a base/placeholder and a custom model hopefully in the workings.

 Programs/libraries needed to install
 - Tortoise Git
 - Git